-(C15.6) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
+(C15.7) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
 If so, please attach the publication(s).

-Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located In other regulatory filings Content of biodiversity- related policies or commitments In 2021 the Company's Board of Directors approved the Corporate Standard on Environmental Impact Assessment.
-In 2021, the Board of Directors approved the Environmental Policy of KMG in a new edition.
-In voluntary sustainability report or other voluntary communications Content of biodiversity- related policies or commitments Governance Impacts on biodiversity Risks and opportunities The Company discloses information on biodiversity conservation on an annual basis in the Sustainability Report.
+Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located In other regulatory filings Content of biodiversity- related policies or commitments Governance Impacts on biodiversity Risks and opportunities Corporate Standard on Environmental Impact Assessment; Environmental Policy of KMG; The Company discloses information on biodiversity conservation on an annual basis in the Sustainability Report.
+In voluntary sustainability report or other voluntary communications Content of biodiversity- related policies or commitments Governance Impacts on biodiversity Risks and opportunities Corporate Standard on Environmental Impact Assessment; Environmental Policy of KMG; The Company discloses information on biodiversity conservation on an annual basis in the Sustainability Report (pp.126-131

-U 1Corporate Standard on Environmental Impact Assessment.pdf
+$\ensuremath{\mathbb{Q}}$ 2Corporate Standard on Environmental Impact Assessment.pdf